MHDO's Standardized Hospital Financial Reports

 3. Capital Structure Ratios: Measures how an organization’s assets are financed, and its capacity to pay for new debt.
 Four capital structure ratios are included: Equity Financing, Debt Service Coverage, Cash Flow to Total Debt, and Fixed Asset Financing

 4. Asset Efficiency Ratios: Measures the relationship between revenue and assets.
-Two asset efficiency ratios are included: Total Asset Turnover and Fixed Asset Turnover
+Three asset efficiency ratios are included: Total Asset Turnover, Fixed Asset Turnover and Average Age of Plant (Depreciation Only)

-5. Other: These ratios/data elements are included but cannot be classified into the other categories of financial ratios.
-One ratio and sixteen data elements from the financial data template are included: Average Age of Plant (Depreciation Only); Net Plant, Property, Equipment; Cash & Investments (Current Assets); Current Assets Whose Use is Limited; Trustee-held Investments; Board-Designated & Undesignated Investments; Fund Balance-Unrestricted; Temporarily Restricted Net Assets; Permanently Restricted Net Assets; Total Gross Patient Service Revenue; Net Patient Service Revenue; Total Non-operating Revenues; Bad Debt (Provision for Bad Debt); Free Care (Charity Care); Total Operating Expenses; Total Advertising Expenses; and Salaries and Benefits
+5. Other: These data elements are included but cannot be classified into the other categories of financial ratios.
+Sixteen data elements from the financial data template are included: Net Plant, Property, Equipment; Cash & Investments (Current Assets); Current Assets Whose Use is Limited; Trustee-held Investments; Board-Designated & Undesignated Investments; Fund Balance-Unrestricted; Temporarily Restricted Net Assets; Permanently Restricted Net Assets; Total Gross Patient Service Revenue; Net Patient Service Revenue; Total Non-operating Revenues; Bad Debt (Provision for Bad Debt); Free Care (Charity Care); Total Operating Expenses; Total Advertising Expenses; and Salaries and Benefits

 Historical Data